copperstick6/Assistant-MADCon/PITCHME.md

 ## Before we start.
 ##### This is for the demo.
 If you don't want to do the demo, ignore this stuff.
 Install Node.js and functions-emulator.
 Make sure to have a Google Account.
 (Everyone should have one)
+Make sure to enable GCP (Google Cloud Platform)
 ---

 ## Mac OSX installation